ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Restoring a Single VPG

 On a single cluster deployment, only the restore and failover test operations are available.
-Failover is not available.
+Failover is not available on  single cluster deployments.

 -	To restore a single VPG, run the command: